Root Canal or Dental Implant in North Bethesda Maryland

 Should I “Save my Tooth?”
 Root Canal or Replace it with a Dental Implant?

 Many patients will be placed in a position where they are told they need a Root Canal and a Crown.
 Every year thousands of Root Canals fail for many different reasons, including root re-infection, root fracture, new dental decay.
 At a certain point, a tooth may not be repairable or it may get to the point where a tooth is a poor financial investment.
 Root Canal teeth may last only a year, possibly up to 10 years and maybe if you are super lucky, 15 or 20 years.
 Most dental implants, after initial success, last a lifetime.
+Investing in a Root Canal can lead to major bone health and infection in the future, requiring multiple bone graft surgeries, cost thousands of dollars and it may not even work.

 Should I do a Root Canal?
 Or Should I Punt, find a local Implant Dentist, and do an Implant?